 - Non-adhesive shelf liners.
 Provides an affordable and easy to maintain option that will last longer than paper towels or newspaper.

 - Tile floors.
-Although not the easiest to work with, if you can get the tiles cut to fit the enclosure, this is by far the best long term substrate option in terms of cleanliness and durability.
+If you can get the tiles cut to fit the enclosure, this is by far the best long term substrate option in terms of cleanliness and durability.

 Spot clean the cage once a day to remove feces, then deep-clean the entire enclosure once monthly.
 Disinfect the cage and accessories, and replace the substrate with fresh material.